mmsaki/msakilang/README.md

 ## Stages of a compiler

 1. **Parsing**: take source code and turn it to a representation of that code
-1. **Trasnformation**: take source code ans turn it to whatever the compiler wants it to do
+1. **Transformation**: take source code ans turn it to whatever the compiler wants it to do
 1. **Generation**: take transformation and turn it into a new string of code

 ### a) Parsing